 Mark Fagan is a Lecturer in Public Policy and former Senior Fellow at the Mossavar-Rahmani Center for Business and Government at Harvard Kennedy School.
-Mr. Fagan teaches Operations Management, Spring Policy Exercise, and Lobbying: Theory, Practice, and Simulations in the degree program.
-In executive education programs, he teaches about strategy and cross boundary collaboration.
+Mr. Fagan teaches Operations Management, Service Delivery via Systems Thinking and Supply Chain Management, and Policy Design and Delivery in the degree program.
+In executive education, he is the faculty chair for Delivering Public Services: Efficiency, Equity and Quality.
+In another program, he teaches strategy and cross boundary collaboration.
 Previously, he was a Lecturer in Law at Boston University School of Law where he taught Securitization, Lobbying and the Law, and Trust and Honesty in the Real World.

 Mark Fagan was a founding partner of Norbridge, Inc. a general management consulting firm that has a distinctive competence in the transportation sector.
 Mr. Fagan specializes in helping companies solve operations management challenges.
 He works with clients in the transportation, telecommunications and utility industries as they grapple with increasing shareholder value in a deregulated world.

 Mr. Fagan earned a Masters Degree in City and Regional Planning at Harvard University and a BA at Bucknell University.